-This being said, the following are factors that can affect how much you will pay to replace your broken circuit breaker.
+This being said, the following are factors that can affect circuit breaker cost and how much you will pay to replace your broken circuit breaker.

-How much does an electrician cost to fix a breaker?
+How much does an electrician in phoenix,AZ charge to fix a breaker?
 Here’s a breakdown:

 - Initial installation fees and cost to remove old panel